SS Tarpon (1887): History

 The ship was sent back to the manufacturer in 1891, after being sold by the original owner.
 The hull was lengthened by 30 ft and she was renamed Tarpon.
 In 1902 she was sold to The Pensacola, St Andrews, and Gulf Steamship Company.
 Captain Willis Green Barrow took command, and captained the ship for 30 years.

-Tarpon sailed weekly runs from Mobile, Pensacola, St. Andrews Bay, Apalachacola, and Carrabelle, making the trip 1,735 times.

-On August 30, 1937 Tarpon was loaded in Mobile with 200 tons of cargo and 31 people including the crew.
-Despite a forecast of calm weather, the wind began to pick up, and the heavily-laden ship took on water in the high seas.
-Despite jettisoning cargo, the ship foundered with heavy loss of life.
+Tarpon sailed weekly runs from Mobile, Pensacola, St. Andrews Bay, Apalachicola, and Carrabelle, making the trip 1,735 times.
+On September 1, 1937 Tarpon foundered two days after departing from Mobile with 200 tons of cargo and a crew of 25, and stopping in Pensacola.
+Despite a forecast of calm weather, the wind began to pick up, and the heavily-laden ship took on water in the high seas and sank while traveling to Panama City, Florida.
+Only one sailor, Addley Baker, survived and swam 25 mi to shore, while the other 24 drowned.